Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Acute esophagitis is divided into inflammation of infectious and inflammatory traumatic nature, the first - to nonspecific and specific, the latter - to chemical burns and mechano-traumatic injuries (perforations, ruptures, gunshot wounds).
+Acute esophagitis is divided into inflammations of infectious and inflammations of traumatic nature, the former - into non-specific and specific, the latter - into chemical burns and mechanical-traumatic injuries (perforations, ruptures, gunshot wounds).

 Read also: Chronic esophagitis